Long Haired Country Boy

-"Long Haired Country Boy", is a song written and performed by the Charlie Daniels Band and released on their 1974 album Fire on the Mountain.
+"Long Haired Country Boy" is a song by American music group Charlie Daniels Band and released on their 1974 album Fire on the Mountain.
 It was first released as a single in April, 1975 and was re-released as a single in January, 1980.
 In 2019, it was covered by Cody Johnson on his album, Ain't Nothin' to It.
+The song was written solely by Charlie Daniels.

 Cash Box said "fine lyrics and musicianship adds up to another potential smash."